 If there is no user interface (UI) of the custom fields as above, the only way to add, remove, or edit metadata is using the code through the functions provided by WordPress.
 For WordPress beginners, this is quite difficult.
 A UI will help them manipulate the data more visually and conveniently.

 In fact, the concept of metadata is rarely mentioned because it is a technical term hidden under custom fields in WordPress.
-And when it comes to custom fields, it’s generally understood that it includes both the user interface and the metadata.
-In this series, we also agree on that and use it for both.
+And when it comes to custom fields, it's generally understood that it includes both the user interface and the metadata.
+In this series, we also agree with that and use it for both.